 Sitting in math lab.

-msterscary wrote: A) I guess somethings will never change (the Lith/ Rattle thing)
+You can always buy new underwear cause I would assume you have skid marks on yours! tehehehehehemsterscary wrote: A) I guess somethings will never change (the Lith/ Rattle thing)

-That thing will never change till he drops off the face of this earth! :lol: Hell no!
+That thing will never change till he drops off the face of this earth!
+Hell no!
 I am going to accept his half hearted apologies only for him to flip out and say vile things about me.
 He is officially on my shit list and will never earn my respect.
 He had he chance which he ruined.
 That man is psycho.
 As if you didn't already know that:-D

 B) I guess somethings DO change.
 (Lith back in school- congrats)